"I Can, I Will" Mentor Program

 - A monthly group meeting

-- The "I Can, I Will" Summit - A two day event focused on the specfic strengths and challenges of African-American and Latino males at SJSU.
+- The "I Can, I Will" Summit - A two day event focused on the specific strengths and challenges of African-American and Latino males at SJSU.

 ICIW Summit Group Pictures